microsoft/FluidFramework/tools/generator-prague/app/templates/README.md

 ## Get Coding

-Uncomment the commented code in index.tsx to add a title to your component.
+Uncomment the commented code in ./src/index.tsx to add a title to your component.

 ## Deploy